 Sunset on the Orbetello Lagoon

 Orbetello lies in the midst of the Lagoon, surrounded by water on all sides, a lovely small town with plenty of shops and restaurants.
 We visited in late afternoon, when the light was soft and golden, reflecting on the sea and the Cathedral‘s beautiful facade.
 A very moving sight indeed.

-Almost too pretty to be real, Capalbio is not far from the coast and from atop its Medieval walls one can see from the countryside to the sea.
+Almost too pretty to be real, The scenic village of Capalbio is not far from the coast and from atop its Medieval walls one can see from the countryside to the sea.
 It has a pretty little square that looks like a painting, with flowers everywhere decorating the wooden doors, a profusion of vases and picturesque arches and narrow stone passages or vicoli.
 Here the word picturesque takes on a whole new meaning.